Marching Through Georgia (novel)

 Marching Through Georgia is an alternate history novel by American writer S. M. Stirling, the first of four books in the series The Domination.
 The novel was released in the United States on May 1, 1988.

 The novel also attempts to educate the reader on the background of the Domination.
-Government, military, social structures, and the historical development of the Draka are all outlined here.
+Government, military, social structures, and the historical development of the Draka are all outlined in the book.

 The paperback edition contains the full version of Stirling's story.
 A hardcover version containing all three books of the trilogy was released, however it is abridged.

 Plot

 The story starts with Centurion Eric von Shrakenberg in a cargo airplane with his airborne unit and the embedded American correspondent William Dreiser, on their way to their drop point, where they will jump and parasail into Nazi-controlled Georgia.
 The Nazis have been much more successful than in our history, since the Soviets had to divert resources from the rest of the nation to defend their southern border against the possibility of Draka attack.
 As a result, the Nazis managed to overrun European Russia.
 The Soviet Union has been pushed back and only controls territories east of the Ural Mountains.
 However, the Germans are seriously overstretched, and vulnerable to a strong counterattack.

 During the travel to their drop zone, Eric thinks back on his past and his relationship with his father, Arch Strategos Karl Von Shrakenberg, and his most recent visit home to see his family.
 This was the first visit in several years, with him having been previously exiled from the family estate due to his arranging the escape of his serf-born daughter to America.
 Eric's bravery in the earlier Draken conquest of Italy led to his former "mistake" being publicly forgiven, though the Draka’s Security Directorate continues to keep a close eye on him.